 We reinforce that, while complete removal of blue straggler contamination cannot be guaranteed, its impact on our sample seems negligible due to the key observational constraints we described in Sect. \ref{sec:data_method}.
 Therefore, the majority of the Li-depleted stars in our sample occupy a parameter space distinct from significant blue straggler or blue-straggler-to-be contaminants, which could cause Li depletion due to stellar mergers or mass-transfer.

-Our results agree with those of \citet{Zhang2023}, who demonstrate that stars migrating outward show marked Li depletion in the super-solar \feh\ regime.
+Our results agree with those of \citet{Zhang2023}, who demonstrate that stars migrating outwards show marked Li depletion in the super-solar \feh\ regime.
 However, we extend this analysis by exploring additional stellar parameters, such as $T_{\rm{eff}}$, which further contextualise the connection between radial migration and Li depletion, as discussed throughout the current section.
-Additionally, our results also agree with the findings of \citet{Sun2025}, who found that the most Li-rich stars in their sample (comprised of main-sequence turn-off, MSTO, stars) have been formed in the outer disc and migrated inward.
+Additionally, our results also agree with the findings of \citet{Sun2025}, who found that the most Li-rich stars in their sample (comprised of main-sequence turn-off, MSTO, stars) were formed in the outer disc and migrated inwards.

 Table \ref{tab:general_properties} presents several parameters for the stars in our sample, categorised by HC group numbers, motion classification, and Li measurements.
 This table extends Table 3 in \citet{Dantas2025}.
-It is evident that, within each HC group, the stars that have undergone Li depletion are the coolest, oldest, and least massive.
+It is evident that, within each HC group, the stars that underwent Li depletion are the coolest, oldest, and least massive.
 To better illustrate the relation between $\langle \rm{\ali} \rangle$ and age, \age, we provide an additional figure (Fig. \ref{fig:li_age}).

-To further analyse the effects of age and \ali\, in Fig. \ref{fig:li_age} we display $\langle \rm{\ali} \rangle$ vs \age.
-Distinct markers are placed to distinguish between the different motion classes among the subgroups and different colours to depict the type of Li measurement, similar to Figs. \ref{fig:li_feh_all} and \ref{fig:li_teff_all}; yet, differently from the previous figures, the solar photosphere and meteorite Li abundances are displayed in the shape of dot-dashed and dotted cyan lines respectively.
+To further analyse the effects of age and \ali\ we display in Fig. \ref{fig:li_age} $\langle \rm{\ali} \rangle$ vs \age.
+Distinct markers are placed to distinguish between the different motion classes among the subgroups and different colours to depict the type of Li measurement, similar to Figs. \ref{fig:li_feh_all} and \ref{fig:li_teff_all}; yet, differently from the previous figures, the solar photosphere and meteorite A(Li)s are displayed in the shape of dot-dashed and dotted cyan lines, respectively.
 The HC group numbers are annotated adjacent to each marker.
-It is noticeable that within the same groups, stars churning outward are systematically the oldest, whereas those churning inward are the youngest, and those that have kept their orbital birth radii (blurred or undisturbed) have systematically intermediate ages.
+It is noticeable that within the same groups, stars churning outwards are systematically the oldest, whereas those churning inwards are the youngest, and those that kept their orbital birth radii (blurred or undisturbed) have systematically intermediate ages.